cormachogan/hostinfo-operator/README.md

         }
 ```

-Here is the complete code for [__main.go__](./main.go).
+Click here for the complete [__main.go__](./main.go) code.

+### Step 6.2 - Controller Reconcile Logic ###

-Once the business logic is added in the controller, we will need to be able to run it in the Kubernetes cluster.
-To achieve this, we will build a container image to run the controller logic.
+Now we turn our attention to the business logic of the controller.
+Once the business logic is added in the controller, it will need to be able to run in a Kubernetes cluster.
+To achieve this, a container image to run the controller logic must be built.
 This will be provisioned in the Kubernetes cluster using a Deployment manifest.
 The deployment contains a single Pod that runs the container (it is called __manager__).
 The deployment ensures that the controller manager Pod is restarted in the event of a failure.

 This is what kubebuilder provides as controller scaffolding - it is found in __controllers/hostinfo_controller.go__.
 We are most interested in the __HostInfoReconciler__ function: